-Choose one primary keyword – for the most effective optimization, choose only one primary keyword for each image.
+For the most effective optimization, choose only one primary keyword for each image.
 This should be a word or a phrase that people are most likely to search for.

-How to name image files – never upload images on your website with their original names.
+Never upload images on your website with their original names.

 Most of the time, if you upload your images straight from a camera, they will be named something like “IMG_1987.JPG” or “FH42__29405.1407960009.1280.1280.jpg.”